 Today I want to share the bedroom – a sort of mini tour with ideas for ways you can diy your bedroom into the space you want.

 First, let’s just talk about how herringbone will never, ever go out of style.
 I hope…

 The wood for the herringbone wall is from old fence boards, run through a planer and cleaned up.
 The tutorial for how to create a herringbone accent wall is here.

 Because I know I’ll be asked, the walls are painted Sherwin Williams Agreeable Gray mixed to 75%.
 It’s my go to favorite for a gray that doesn’t read either green or lavender.
 The art is from photowall.com, and was chosen to reflect our love for the beautiful Pacific Northwest.
 I love how art makes a room come alive.
-I’ve partnered with Photo Wall to offer a 25% off coupon for anything on their website, so you can deck out your walls in your own personal style.

 If you have followed anything else I’ve posted, you probably know I love lighting.
 One of the big decisions we made in this space was to remove all of the can lighting and install pendant lights next to the bedside and a ceiling light above.
 I once again partnered with Kichler Lighting, to create the mood of this room, starting with a ceiling light that works with our eight foot ceilings without being either a throwback to the square glass lights we all grew up with, or shaped like a giant boob.

 I was so happy when my husband readily agreed to run wiring to install those pendant lights.
 (I do not do lighting, guys.)
 But he does, and it is kind of the greatest thing ever.
 The other greatest thing ever is those Lasus pendant lights hanging over the nightstands.
 They add just a touch of drama in the best possible way.